Hearthstone

 Order extra spare components.
 For a three-unit renovation, order 3-5 extra doors, 2-3 extra drawer fronts, and extra hinges and slides.
 Store them in a maintenance closet.
 When a tenant moves out and a door is scratched, you have an instant replacement.

 Take advantage of IKEA kitchen sale events.
 These typically offer 15-20% off kitchen purchases.
-On a three-unit order totaling $8,000-$15,000 in cabinets, that is $1,200-$3,000 in savings.
+On a multi-unit order, those savings add up quickly.
 Time your order to coincide with a sale event if possible.

 Use IKEA's business account.
 IKEA offers business accounts that may provide additional purchasing benefits for commercial or multi-unit buyers.